AequilibraE/TranspoNet/README.md

 # OPEN NETWORK STANDARD

 The objectives of this document are twofold.
 The first one is to establish a standard for transportation network interchange to facilitate the migration of transportation data between different software packages and support the development of transportation modelling tools around this standard.

+To fully achieve this objective, the standard, when complete, will include all information necessary for representing the network in GIS and tabular formats AND to perform transit and traffic assignment.

 The second objective is to establish an implementation of this standard in a format that ensures consistency between all components of a network and that allows for the network to be edited in as many GIS platforms as possible, including packages available as open source and those proprietary.

 This document is composed of XXX sections.
 The first one is the enumeration of all the components of a complete network model used in strategic transportation modelling.
 The second section discusses the consistency required between these data components.

 The third and last section discusses the implementation of this standard in one specific technology.
 Although not a complete implementation of the standard, this particular implementation serves as proof of concept that will be expanded as this standard is refined and finalized.